 The annual inflation rate in Zimbabwe climbed to 96.4% in April of 2022, from 72.7% in March, reaching the highest since last June.
 Main upward pressure came from prices of transportation (106.1% vs 84.3% in March), of which fuels and food (104% vs 75.1%), as Russia’s invasion of Ukraine has led to bread prices soaring in importing countries like Zimbabwe.
 On a monthly basis, consumer prices jumped 15.5%, the most since July of 2020. source: Reserve Bank of Zimbabwe

 Inflation Rate in Zimbabwe averaged 80.08 percent from 2009 until 2022, reaching an all time high of 837.53 percent in July of 2020 and a record low of -7.50 percent in December of 2009.
 This page provides the latest reported value for - Zimbabwe Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Zimbabwe Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Inflation Rate in Zimbabwe is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Zimbabwe to stand at 6.30 in 12 months time.
-In the long-term, the Zimbabwe Inflation Rate is projected to trend around 5.00 percent in 2020, according to our econometric models.
+Inflation Rate in Zimbabwe is expected to be 95.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Zimbabwe Inflation Rate is projected to trend around 50.00 percent in 2023 and 30.00 percent in 2024, according to our econometric models.